 Instant Pot Lamb Stew

-Many people are intimidated to cook lamb meat, but I have just the perfect recipe you.
-My Instant Pot Lamb Stew is the finest comforting meal made with tender lamb pieces and veggies in the most amazing broth.
+Many people are intimidated by cooking lamb, but I have just the perfect recipe for you.
+My Instant Pot Lamb Stew is the ultimate comforting meal, made with tender lamb and veggies in the most amazing broth.
 It is also one of the easiest and most delicious pressure cooker recipes that the whole family will love.
 The perfect dish to serve for St. Patrick’s Day or Easter!

 Table of contents

-The reason I love this recipe so much its because it so fast and easy to make thanks to the instant pot.
+The reason I love this recipe so much is that it’s quick and easy to make, thanks to the Instant Pot.
 There is one thing I add to my lamb stew that most people do not.
-A bit of good red wine will tenderize the meat and enhance the broth.
+My secret ingredient is a bit of good red wine, which tenderizes the meat and enhances the broth.
 This is what makes it stand out from the rest.
+This is the type of fuss-free meal that is ideal for both a hearty weeknight dinner and a special occasion.

 Why you will love this recipe

-- One pot meal: Another great thing about the instant pot is that there is no need for any other pots or pans.
-The sauteing and braising are all done in one pot.
+- One-pot meal: Another great thing about the Instant Pot is that you don’t need any other pots or pans.
+Sautéing and braising are done in one pot.

-- Make extra and freeze it: The stew can be frozen for up to three months in flattened freezer bags, so they don’t take up any room at all.
+- Make extra and freeze it: The stew can be frozen for up to three months in flattened freezer bags, so they don’t take up any space.
 Perfect for meal planning.

-- Lamb meat – I recommend leg or shoulder meat, cut into 1.5-inch pieces.
-I do not recommend pre-cut stew meat because it is usually the toughest cut of meat.
+- Meat – I recommend leg or shoulder meat, cut into 1.5-inch pieces.
+I do not recommend pre-cut stew meat because it is usually the toughest cut.
+Also, bacon adds a smoky, salty, and slightly sweet flavor to the stew that I cannot eat without.

 - All-purpose flour – Tossing the lamb in flour creates a crisp brown crust, locks in the moisture, and adds texture.